oscar-neto/fan-out-and-suggest-queries/README.md

 ## Notes

 - The Google Suggest endpoint is undocumented and rate-limited; randomized delays between requests are built in.
+- LLM calls have automatic retry with exponential backoff (up to 4 attempts) for transient errors — 429 (rate limit), 500/502/503 (overloaded), and 529.
+If a model keeps returning 503 "high demand", switch to a lower-demand model such as `gemini-3.1-flash-lite` in the sidebar.
+- Once a valid API key is entered, the model dropdown is populated live from the provider's ListModels endpoint — only models your key can actually use are shown (cached for 1 hour).
+Google retires Gemini models frequently and sometimes restricts older ones (e.g. 2.5-series) for new users, so the live list avoids picking unavailable models.
 - LLM fan-outs are synthetic simulations of engine behavior, intended for content-gap and coverage analysis — not an official Google/OpenAI data source.